-As restrictions begin to be lifted, it is still recommended that all individuals limit their trips in the community, avoid gathering with others outside your household and practice physical distancing and other infection prevention and control measures.
+As restrictions begin to be lifted, it is still recommended that all individuals follow all infection prevention and control measures.

 Reopening our Province

 On April 27, 2020, the Ontario Government released a 3-stage roadmap for easing public health measures.
 Gradually, all workplaces and public spaces will reopen.
 For details on this plan, visit: A Framework for Reopening our Province.

 Certain businesses, workplaces and public spaces can reopen as long as they comply with strict public health measures and operate safely during the COVID-19 outbreak.

 For details on what is permitted to resume operations, view the information in the below.
 Note that this is what is permitted to be open, but each business and municipality has the choice as to whether they will open or not, based on whether they are ready and/or can comply with the public health measures required.